hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-agent-test-harness.md

 - [x] Manage starting/stopping redis-cluster
 - [x] Ensuring new network (with subnet) creation works
-- [ ] plugin startup param in backchannel is conditional
+- [ ] ~~plugin startup param in backchannel is conditional~~
+- [ ] plugin-config.yml file management, there is a template, but unclear how it is used.
             </td>
         </tr>
     </table>